B Stephen Carpenter II

 Biography

-Steve is Senior Editor of Studies in Art Education (2017–2019) and served previously as co-editor of the Journal of Curriculum and Pedagogy (2010–2013), and editor of Art Education (2004–2006).
+Steve was senior editor of Studies in Art Education (2017–2019) and served previously as co-editor of the Journal of Curriculum and Pedagogy (2010–2013), and editor of Art Education (2004–2006).
 He is a member of the international editorial board of Curriculum Inquiry and a National Art Education Association (NAEA) Distinguished Fellow.